dbt-labs/docs.getdbt.com/website/docs/docs/dbt-support.md

     - set up a dbt Cloud project?
     - set up a private package in dbt Cloud?
     - configure custom branches on git repos?
-    - link dbt to a new github account?
+    - link dbt to a new GitHub account?
 - **Help!
 I can't...**
     - log in.
     - access logs.
     - update user groups.
 - **I need help understanding...**
     - why this run failed.
-    - why I am getting this error message in dbt Cloud.
+    - why I am getting this error message in dbt Cloud?
     - why my CI jobs are not kicking off as expected.